SEC says ex-Wells Fargo analyst tipped boyfriend to dental deal

 "Although Doddi did not trade on the information, in tipping Spivak, she conferred a gift upon a romantic partner," the SEC said in its lawsuit.

-After the deal was announced, the price of American Dental Partners' stock rose by 75 percent, the SEC said, enabling Spivak to realise $222,357 in profits.
+After the deal was announced, the price of American Dental Partners' stock rose by 75 percent, the SEC said, enabling Spivak to realize $222,357 in profits.

 A lawyer for Spivak, who lived in Medford, Massachusetts, did not respond to requests for comment.